World stocks steady, Treasuries yields edge up as Delta variant spreads

 "There seems to be the gradual realisation for many that the vaccination programmes alone won’t prove enough to get economies back to their pre-Covid normality, with cases at the global level now ticking up again as the more infectious delta variant spreads across the world," said Deutsche Bank analyst Jim Reid.

-The MSCI World index was unchanged in early European trading, as gains among many regional bourses helped offset overnight weakness in Asia.
-The STOXX Europe 600 index was up 0.8%.
+The MSCI World index (.MIAPJ0000PUS) was unchanged in early European trading, as gains among many regional bourses helped offset overnight weakness in Asia.
+The STOXX Europe 600 (.STOXX) index was up 0.8%.

 Analysts said an accumulation of events have triggered a turn in sentiment rather than a single catalyst.